Leadership Lessons from the Littles: #1 Letting Go of Attachment

-I am the mother of two children under the age of 5.
+I am the mother of two children.
 Sophia and Joshua are delightful creatures that inspire all kinds of emotional states in me, from great joy and delight to incredible frustration and the feeling of wanting to tear my hair out.
 They keep life interesting.

 Not a chance.

 There is nothing in my professional background like the challenge of getting a resistant 4-year old to bed.
 Or of corralling two wayward children out the door in time for anything.
 Or determining who’s doing what to manage the house logistics with my husband.
 My kids bring me to my knees pretty much on a daily basis.